Affordable Housing

 Landing a rent-stabilized apartment through New York City's affordable housing lottery is the equivalent of hitting the jackpot in the rental game.
 That's because not only do these apartments come with capped rent increases, they also offer the benefits of automatic lease renewals, providing long-term affordability for renters.
 Of course, this makes available apartments much more difficult to find.

-It’s compelling to read about New Yorkers who have successfully found affordable apartments through the lottery and many of them have tips to share.
+It’s compelling to read about New Yorkers who successfully found affordable apartments through the lottery and many of them have tips to share.
 One major change to the process is there is no longer an in-person (or even remote) interview.
 If you are selected you'll be emailed a notification to upload any relevant documents.

 Be persistent and keep applying